 Southern Counties California Arts Project (SouthCAP) and SDCOE partner in facilitating the San Diego Area Arts Leadership Community.
 This community of San Diego county TK-12 school district arts leaders investigate arts education topics and current research to maintain awareness of issues and policies impacting arts education in California.
 The community provides a system of support for San Diego County arts leaders to share, reflect, problem solve, and learn from each other, especially in our current circumstances with shifting contexts in face-to-face, virtual, and hybrid models of instruction.
 The Community is limited to San Diego County arts leaders.

-Please contact SouthCAP Regional Director, Courtney Sawada, email@example.com, for more information on joining this community.
+Please contact SouthCAP at [email protected] for more information on joining this community.

 The SouthCAP Arts Education Network convenes online once per quarter supporting K-12 through post-secondary dance, media arts, music, theatre, visual arts, and CTE AME educators to further equitable, standards-based arts education that promotes students’ artistic literacy.
-In these unprecedented times, forging new opportunities, the network provides a unique opportunity for teachers in the arts in Orange, San Diego, and Imperial Counties to connect, collaborate, exchange ideas, share experiences, and stay informed of regional and statewide arts education issues and topics.
+In these unprecedented times the Networks forge new opportunities for teachers and administrators in the arts to connect, collaborate, exchange ideas, share experiences, and stay informed of regional and statewide arts education issues and topics.
 Network session time will be 3:30 p.m. – 5:00 p.m.